As an international student, there are a few things you should do to help keep healthy and well.

 NHS 111 is the non-emergency number for advice and guidance to help you get the best medical care for you.
 Phone them if you're not sure what type of care you need.
 Simply dial 111 from your phone - they are open 24 hours a day, 365 days a year.

 New students are considered to be particularly at risk of meningitis and septicaemia (also called sepsis or blood poisoning).
-You are strongly encouraged to speak to your doctor about having the Men ACWY vaccine a few weeks before the start of term, or as soon as possible.
+You are strongly encouraged to speak to your doctor about having the Men ACWY vaccine a few weeks before the start of term, or as soon as possible - your GP may already have contacted you.

-If you are not able to have the vaccine before you arrive in the UK, you should request it when registering with a GP, as soon as possible after you arrive at University.
+International students and those not offered the vaccine by their GP should request it when registering with a GP, which you should do as soon as you arrive at University.

 6. Disclose a disability